fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 .. warning::

-	Randomly traverse specified range has the ability to branch backwards into a survey, but the issue of an infinite recursive looping issue has the possibility of arises.
+	Randomly traverse specified range has the ability to branch backwards into a survey, but the issue of an infinite recursive looping issue has the possibility of arising.
 For instance, based on a response, you could go back to Page 2, but if the respondent follows the same path and choices to have the logic loop them back to Page 2, the respondent may grow frustrated, leave your survey, and mark their response group as "Incomplete".
 It is advised against branching back into a survey.

 Branching Logic can include more than 1 condition.
 It is best to look at logic as a series of logical statements.
 While it may be confusing to understanding at first glance, breaking down the conditions is as simple as deciding, "if the user selects A&E Root Beer, and if the user selects Barq's Root Beer, then I do not want them to answer the rest of the survey.
 I want them to leave".
 A block contains 1 logic condition, as seen in Figure 9.1